 Covid-19: The impact of the incident on food and drink manufacturing

-The Covid-19 pandemic has created unprecedented challenges for food and drink producers.
+The Coronavirus (Covid-19) pandemic has created unprecedented challenges for food and drink producers.
 Our new report summarises the main issues, the challenges for food and drink producers then, now and going forward and how FDF, FDF Scotland and FDF Cymru supported members and the wider industry.

 The Covid-19 crisis has put enormous pressures on food and drink manufacturing, but also highlights the extraordinary flexibility of the sector to face the biggest public health emergency in living memory.
 Perhaps the early days of the pandemic, before the lockdown, will be remembered for the nation’s desire to stockpile toilet roll.
 The UK’s food and drink manufacturers will remember it very differently.